VivekPorush/Audio-Amplifier/README.md

 	-  8 ohm speakers with minimum and maximum gain of -3 dB(0.7V/V) and 20 dB
 	   (9.80~10 V/V)with minimum (0.2) distortion over the range of 300 Hz to 10KHz.

-	-  Digitally controlled volume with 3 bits on each channel(Inverted as PMOS)
+	-  Digitally controlled volume with 3 bits on each channel

+	-  Digital Volum Control is inverted as it is implimented in PMOS logic.

+	- Genral digital convention follows for Volume control +5 V = 1, 0 V = 0.

 	-  Four-stage LED indicators on each channel corresponding to 0.25V, 0.5V, 1V, 2V.